Throat Letters In Arabic

 These are the letters residing at the bottom.

 - ه Ha – Some people question that both letters include H. However, you need to know that their origin changes their characteristics completely.
 This letter is breathy as well as deeper.

 - ءHamza – You need to read it like the “Alif” which is silent.
 For instance, you use A for an apple.
 Alif and Hamza are interchangeable.
 However, there are a few tutors who will tell you that it is Hamza all the time.
 The backward-shaped “2” resides at the top of Alif.
 It is read sharply and clearly with a flat tongue.
 You do not have to round your mouth to read it.

 Makhraj of Arabic Letters

-Throat letters Arabic are spoken from Makharij.
+Arabic throat letters are spoken by Makharij.
 Being able to pronounce Arabic characters properly is essential for us.
 Understanding the five primary makarij of the letters is important.
 The following are the top five makharij.

 1. The nose (الخيشوم)

 There are many people who are unaware that our nose plays an imperative part in pronouncing letters.
 When it comes to Arabic then there are two letters that are pronounced with the help of our nose.
 These letters include م and ن.
 We refer to it as ghunna when the sound of these two letters hits the nose.
 Did you notice that the sound is made with the lips and nose altogether?
 Try saying “mmmm”.

 2. The tongue (السان)

 A number of letters of the Arabic language exit from our tongue.
 Not just that, there are 18 letters that exit from our tongue in Arabic.
 These letters include ق ك ش ج ي ض ل ن ر ط د ت ص ز س ظ ذ ث.
 These letters are then further broken down into certain makharij.
 They will therefore assist in your understanding of how each letter is pronounced.